purplehippogum/BinaryDefender/GameDesignDoc.md

   3. Health bar for player hit points
   4. Special projectiles in the form of the digits 0 and 1
   5. Two scoring displays
   6. Heads-up display for the inventory of special projectiles
-  7. Two different enemy types - one weak and fast, the other strong and slow.
+  7. Two different enemy types

 ----